Ekaterina Kalinina: Arrest and later life

 Ekaterina and her friends criticized Joseph Stalin's policies, and informers and operative officers transmitted this information to Stalin.
 Thus, on 25 October 1938 Ekaterina was arrested on charges of being a Trotskyist.
 At the time of her arrest Ekaterina and her husband Mikhail Kalinin were not living together.
 She was tortured in Lefortovo Prison, and on 22 April 1939 she was sentenced to fifteen years of imprisonment in a labor camp in Chemal.
-She served in the camp until 14 December 1945 when a special decree of the Presidium ordered her release, which was signed by the secretary of the Presidium, not by her husband, Kalinin.
+She served in the camps (the last one was Ustvymlag) until 14 December 1945 when a special decree of the Presidium ordered her release, which was signed by the secretary of the Presidium, not by her husband, Kalinin.
 Her release occurred shortly before Kalinin's death.
 However, she was sent into internal exile shortly after her husband's death.
 Her official rehabilitation took eight more years, and she finally received a document stating "there was no evidence against her anti-Soviet activities."
 Ekaterina died on 22 December 1960 at the age of 78.